Doctoring

 4. Demonstrate understanding of when laboratory tests and diagnostic imaging are indicated, not indicated and/or contraindicated.

-5. Demonstrate an understanding of the mechanism behind laboratory testing and diagnostic imaging.
+5. Demonstrate an understanding of the rationale for laboratory testing and diagnostic imaging.

 6. Demonstrate appropriate interpretation of results of laboratory tests and diagnostic imaging.